Contents

 If you’ve earned your dental degree outside the UK, the process is a bit more complex but entirely manageable with the right information and preparation:

-Dentistry Exams in the UK: All you need to know
+Dentistry Exams in the UK

 For overseas dentists, the key exam is the ORE, consisting of two parts:

-- ORE Part 1: A written exam covering clinical dentistry, law, and ethics.
+A written exam covering clinical dentistry, law, and ethics.

-- ORE Part 2: A practical exam testing clinical skills, including an Objective Structured Clinical Examination (OSCE) and practical exercises like dental charting and treatment planning.
+A practical exam testing clinical skills, including an Objective Structured Clinical Examination (OSCE) and practical exercises like dental charting and treatment planning.

 UK Visa Process for Foreign Dentists